Google March 2026 Core Update

 What this means for comparison sites

-The era of building comparison sites by aggregating public information into templated pages is over.
+The era of building comparison sites by aggregating public information into templates is over.
 Every page needs to answer one question: what does this page know that no other page knows?

-For AI search specifically, this update reinforces the pattern we have been tracking.
+For AI search, this update reinforces the pattern we have been tracking.
 AI engines already favour sources with unique data.
-Google is now applying the same logic to traditional search.
-The sites that win in both channels are the ones producing original research and genuine analysis.
+Google now applies the same logic to traditional search.
+The sites that win in both channels produce original research and genuine analysis.

 What to do now